 SEC.
-3.14 PARKING
+3.12 PARKING

-Parking shall be located within one-hundred feet walking distance of main housing entrance using main pedestrian routes such as sidewalks.
+Parking shall be located within one-hundred feet walking distance of main entrance using main pedestrian routes such as sidewalks.
 Routes using alleyways and/or other private property are not acceptable nor are the routes that could pose a danger to pedestrians.
-Dwelling is to be easily accessible by motor vehicle roadway.
+Hangar is to be easily accessible by motor vehicle roadway.